adamazm/intersud-scraper-v1/README.md

 # Intersud AI Scraper

 This project is an AI-powered web scraper designed to gather company information from multiple sources using AI agents.
-The scraper extracts data from websites such as Societe.com, Infogreffe.fr, and Pappers.fr.
+The scraper extracts data from websites such as Societe.com, Infogreffe.fr, and Pappers.fr and Ellisphere.

 ## Installation